jazeee/dexcom-android-wall-panel/README.md

 DT is device, ST is server.
 Trend of 4 is flat, 3 is up, 2 is very up, 5 is down, 6 is very down.
 ```
 ### Install notes
-Must use new file if you forgot the pwd:
+Will need a keystore to sign the app.
+(Must use new file if you forgot the pwd LoL)

 `keytool -genkey -v -keystore ~/.gradle/jazcomkeystore -alias jazcomkeystore -keyalg RSA -keysize 2048 -validity 90000`

 See `~/.gradle/gradle.properties` for default